 The resulting canvas of sonic movements is connected to visuals through synchronisation algorithms that are sensitive to the entire sonar spectrogram, creating a wide range of associations in the audience's perception and situating spectators in a non-place of high intensity.

-The set was performed at Doc11, Berlin, in December 2024, and is now in preparation for realisation as an intermedia multichannel installation.
+The set was performed with a visual artist Mike Iv at Doc11, Berlin, in December 2024, and is now in preparation for realisation as an intermedia multichannel installation.
 (We are looking for funds!)

 Besides other things, sonically, the work refers to Ligeti’s famous piece with metronomes but reinterprets it by layering a new mythology and complex issues of our time.

-Video projections appear on two walls, employing particle simulation and the transformation of basic geometric shapes into complex forms, blended with an archive of old photographs subtly conjuring a sense of collective memory beyond time in an ambivalent way - hinting at retroactive causality and reflection through which we can perhaps influence the future and sense the interconnectedness of all things, but also as a sign of the possible transformation if not dissipation of human subjectivity as we know it.
+One of the hypothetical ancillary directions would be to work with archival images such as old photographs that might pop up and dissolve in the sand in some programmed situations, subtly conjuring a sense of collective memory beyond time in an ambivalent way - hinting at retroactive causality and reflection through which we can perhaps influence the future and sense the interconnectedness of all things, but also as a sign of the possible transformation if not dissipation of human subjectivity as we know it.

 * “I was the object of a question outside my line of duty.
 It was there, but did not insist, called my name gently so as not to scare me.
 But I had no way of keeping track of the sound of its voice.
 So I called it absence. . .”
 (Edmond Jabes)